Relintai/pandemonium_engine_docs/03_usage/16_shaders/06_advanced_postprocessing.md

 ## An optimization

 You can benefit from using a single large triangle rather than using a full screen quad.
-The reason for this is explained `here ( https://michaldrobot.com/2014/04/01/gcn-execution-patterns-in-full-screen-passes )`.
+The reason for this is explained [here](https://michaldrobot.com/2014/04/01/gcn-execution-patterns-in-full-screen-passes).
 However, the benefit is quite small and only beneficial when running especially complex fragment shaders.